influitive/seedomatic/readme.markdown

 # Seed-O-Matic
 *Run repeatable seeds across a variety of environments*

-Seeds are great, but they're usually written in a way that they can only be used on an initial deploy.
+Seeds and db:fixture:load are great, but they're usually written in a way that they can only be used on an initial deploy.
 Seed-O-Matic gives you tools to specify seed data in a way that's repeatable across environments, allowing you to change seed data in a safe way between all of your environments.

 ## Seed Files
 Seed files are set up as YAML files.
 By default, Seed-O-Matic will look for seed files in `config/seeds`, although you can